 | 29 July 2015 : "The Physics of Free Will" panel discussion with Professor Brian Keating on August 6th

-Professor Brian Keating will be part of a panel discussion on "The Physics of Free Will", on Thursday, August 6th at 6:00 pm at Atkinson Auditorium, first floor of Qualcomm Institute/Calit2.
+Professor of Physics Brian Keating will be part of a panel discussion on "The Physics of Free Will", on Thursday, August 6th at 6:00 pm at Atkinson Auditorium, first floor of Qualcomm Institute/Calit2.
 The event is sponsored by the Arthur C. Clarke Center for Human Imagination and is free and open to the public.
 RSVP required.
 Read More

 | 14 July 2015 : Inner Workings: Probing cosmic mysteries in a remote desert

-Professor Brian Keating's group is part of an international team of cosmologists manning the POLARBEAR Telescope in Chile's Atacama Desert, in hopes it will illuminate the conditions of the universe just after its dawn 13.8 billion years ago.
+Professor of Physics Brian Keating's group is part of an international team of cosmologists manning the POLARBEAR Telescope in Chile's Atacama Desert, in hopes it will illuminate the conditions of the universe just after its dawn 13.8 billion years ago.
 Read More

-| || 1 July 2015 : Karin Sandstrom appointed as Assistant Professor of Physics
+| || 1 July 2015 : Karin Sandstrom appointed Assistant Professor of Physics

 Karin Sandstrom has been appointed as an Assistant Professor of Physics at UCSD effective July 1, 2015.
 Professor Sandstrom's main interest of research is in the interstellar medium: the gas and dust between the stars in a galaxy.
 In particular, she is interested in the properties of interstellar dust - how dust properties evolve over time, vary within and among galaxies, and how they influence the physics of the interstellar medium.
 Please welcome Professor Sandstrom to CASS!